ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/discovery_web_stories.md

 ### `publisher-logo-src`

 A URL to the Web Story publisher's logo image.
-The logo image should be larger than or equal to 96px by 96px and maintain a 1:1 aspect ratio.
+The logo image should be larger than or equal to 96x96px and maintain a 1:1 aspect ratio.
 This logo appears in the right corner on the top of the poster image on platforms currently (October 2020) supporting Web Stories.

 ### `poster-portrait-src`

 A URL to an image used as the [Web Story poster](https://amp.dev/documentation/components/amp-story/#poster-guidelines-(for-poster-portrait-src,-poster-landscape-src,-and-poster-square-src)).
 Used as the cover for the Web Story and should be representative of the story.
 Do not embed or burn-in the Web Story title on it.
-Should be 853px by 640px and maintain a 3:4 aspect ratio.
+Should be at least 640x853px and maintain a 3:4 aspect ratio.

 ## Recommended <amp-story> attributes

 ### `poster-landscape-src`

 A URL to an image used as the [Web Story poster](https://amp.dev/documentation/components/amp-story/#poster-guidelines-(for-poster-portrait-src,-poster-landscape-src,-and-poster-square-src)) in landscape format.
 Used as the cover for the Web Story and should be representative of the story.
 Do not embed or burn-in the Web Story title on it.
-Should be 640 px by 853 px and maintain a 4:3 aspect ratio.
+Should be at least 853x640px and maintain a 4:3 aspect ratio.

 ### `poster-square-src`

 A URL to an image used as the [Web Story poster](https://amp.dev/documentation/components/amp-story/#poster-guidelines-(for-poster-portrait-src,-poster-landscape-src,-and-poster-square-src)).
 Used as the cover for the Web Story and should be representative of the story.
 Do not embed or burn-in the Web Story title on it.
-Should be 640 px by 640 px and maintain a 1:1 aspect ratio.
+Should be at least 640x640px and maintain a 1:1 aspect ratio.

 # Metadata